bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - Sprint metrics for different teams - Jyoti
 - Brief discussion on how teams communicate release dates that get pushed out -- contribute better Agile way of working     -Trish
+- Ticket 4808 Service Fee being charged for filings which are comnbined - Jyoti